fleetdm/fleet/articles/fleetd-mtls.md

 ```
 When `--update-tls-client-certificate` and `--update-tls-client-key` are provided,`fleetctl` will use them when downloading the fleetd components from the custom TUF server (`--update-url`).

-If you are using fleetd with `Fleet desktop` enabled, you may need to specify an alternative host for the "My device" URL (in the Fleet tray icon).
+If you are using fleetd with `Fleet Desktop` enabled, you may need to specify an alternative host for the "My device" URL (in the Fleet tray icon).
 Such alternative host should not require client certificates on the TLS connection.
 ```sh
 fleetctl package